Beyond the Brightest: A Deep Learning Approach to Identifying Major and Minor Galaxy Mergers in CANDELS at $z \sim 1$: Data

 \subsubsection{Filter, Rebin, and PSF}

-From the radiative transferred images, we produce three-color (F814W, F160W, and F606W), filtered images using the Python code \texttt{SEDPY} \citep{johnson_bd-jsedpy_2021}.
-All five CANDELS fields have coverage in these bands.
-Additionally, we avoid using the bluest bands available to encourage the CNN to learn overall morphology rather than focus on star forming clumps.
+From the radiative transferred images, we produce three-color (F814W, F160W, and F606W), filtered images using the Python code {\sc SEDPY} \citep{johnson_bd-jsedpy_2021}.
+All five CANDELS fields have coverage in these bands. \textbf{These filtered images are the same size as the {\sc SKIRT} output, $512\times512$ pixels.} \textbf{Following {\sc SEDPY} filtering, we rebin each image from the $512\times512$ pixel size to the appropriate \HST/WFC3 and \HST/ACS pixel scales ($0\farcs03$ for F814W and F606W, and $0\farcs06$ for F160W).
+This brings our images to sizes $202\times202$ or $101\times101$ pixels at $z = 1$, and $154\times154$ or $77\times77$ pixels at $z = 1.5$.
+Due to the lower pixel scale, F160W band images have half the number of pixels as the other two bands, so we rebin them to match the rest of the filters and create images with matching pixel size in all three bands ($202\times202$ and $154\times154$).}

+We avoid using the bluest bands available to encourage the CNN to learn overall morphology rather than focus on star forming clumps.
 Following filtering, the images are convolved with the point spread function (PSF) of each given \textit{HST} band, which we simulate using \texttt{TinyTim} \citep{krist_20_2011}.
 We implement cosmological surface brightness dimming by a factor of $(1 + z)^{-3}$ (in frequency space).
 We repeat the process for each CANDELS filter, as each filter has different standard flux values and background noise \citep{koekemoer_candels_2011}.